Intracluster light as a dark matter tracer: how their spatial and kinematic relationship is shaped by satellite demographics: Infalling satellite population modelling

 \subsubsection{Model formulation}

-On the basis of the simulation outputs, we first fit a joint model that predicts six scalar quantities: the mean per-particle orbital energy and angular momentum of the stripped stars and DM, and the stripped fractions of each component,
+On the basis of the simulation outputs, we first fit a joint model that predicts six scalar quantities: the mean per-particle orbital energy and angular momentum of the stripped stars and DM (computed from the distributions shown in Figure \ref{fig:energy_dist}, with mean values presented in ratio as open circles in Figure \ref{fig:energy_am_vs_circ}), and the stripped fractions of each component,

 as a function of the satellite-to-cluster mass ratio and orbital circularity $x=\big\{\log_{10}M_\star,\ \eta\big\}$.
 Two independent models are fitted: one using quantities computed over all stripped particles, and a second using quantities restricted to stripped particles with final radii $r>100$~kpc, representing the boundary between the cluster's central galaxy and the ICL.